 The employees of the startup they are contracted to work in other Musk companies and are involved part-time in the project.
-Still, even with "so little" dedication, Musk is working out a pretty good transportation system.
+Yet even with "so little" dedication, Musk is working out a pretty good transportation system.

 What does the Boring Company do?

-A huge "burrowing worm" creates underground tunnels in a very short time, incorporating everything needed for electrical and ventilation systems into the excavated sections.
+An enormous "burrowing worm" creates underground tunnels in a very short time, incorporating everything needed for electrical and ventilation systems into the excavated sections.
 Godot digs and sets up at the same time, greatly cutting the timing.

-If you don't believe it, take a look for yourself: in this video there is the comparison between the times of the Boring tunnel and those of city traffic.
+If you don't believe it, take a look for yourself: in this video there is the comparison between the times of the Boring tunnel and those of the city traffic.
 The car is the same, and I bet you already know the model :)

 In a carriage, you get off

-To take the cars to the equivalent of 30 floors underground, Boring Company also builds a network of elevators scattered throughout the city.
+To take cars to the equivalent of 30 floors underground, Boring Company also builds a network of elevators scattered throughout the city.
 Access points on which the car positions itself and is transported down into the tunnels, ready to go.